 HIP47242 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD83352.

-166 G. Hya has a spectral type of K0.
-This means the star is a orange to red star.
-The star is 7462.00000000 Parsecs from the Galactic Centre or terms of Light Years is 24338.3087292800000000s.
-The star has a B-V Colour Index of 0.98 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 5,016 Kelvin.
+Based on the star's spectral type of K0 , 166 G. Hydrae's colour and type is orange to red star.
+The star has a B-V Colour Index of 0.98 which means the star's temperature is about 5,016 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.

-166 G. Hya Radius has been calculated as being 8.79 times bigger than the Sun.
+166 G. Hydrae estimated radius has been calculated as being 8.79 times bigger than the Sun.
 The Sun's radius is 695,800km, therefore the star's radius is an estimated 6,118,789.46.km.
+If you need the diameter of the star, you just need to multiple the radius by 2.
 However with the 2007 release of updated Hipparcos files, the radius is now calculated at being round 8.91623239899802070446297548.
-The figure is derived at by using the formula from SDSS and has been known to produce widely incorrect figures.
+The figure is derived at by using the formula from SDSS rather than peer reviewed papers.
+It has been known to produce widely incorrect figures.

-166 G. Hya has an apparent magnitude of 6.45 which is how bright we see the star from Earth.
+166 G. Hydrae has an apparent magnitude of 6.45 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of 0.74 If you used the 2007 Parallax value, you would get an absolute magnitude of 0.71.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 7.22 which gave the calculated distance to 166 G. Hya as 451.75 light years away from Earth or 138.50 parsecs.
-It would take a spaceship travelling at the speed of light, 451.75 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 7.22000 which gave the calculated distance to 166 G. Hydrae as 451.75 light years away from Earth or 138.50 parsecs.
+If you want that in miles, it is about 2,655,669,012,335,695.82, based on 1 Ly = 5,878,625,373,183.61 miles.

+Using the 2007 distance, the star is roughly 28,969,690.17 Astronomical Units from the Earth/Sun give or take a few.
+An Astronomical Unit is the distance between Earth and the Sun.
+The number of A.U. is the number of times that the star is from the Earth compared to the Sun.
 The star's Galacto-Centric Distance is 7,462.00 Parsecs or 24,338.31 Light Years.
 The Galacto-Centric Distance is the distance from the star to the Centre of the Galaxy which is Sagittarius A*.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
 Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.